sfenton3/DLRS-Github-Pages/docs/Architecture/relationship-critera.md

 has_children: false
 ---

+Needs Review
-Needs Review{: .label .label-yellow }
+{: .label .label-yellow }

 # How to Construct Relationship Criteria (SOQL Queries)